In this post, I’ve included an insurance claims cover letter sample (see below).

 Cover letters follow a business letter format.
 So, keep your letter to one page, use approximately four paragraphs, and follow the best writing practices, from the opening to the closing paragraph.

-I write more about using a business format with cover letters in this post (see about 20% down the post).
+I write more about using a business format with cover letters in this post (see about a third down the post).
 I outline what to do with the first paragraph, second paragraph, and subsequent sections of your cover letter.

-What if I don’t have any tranferrable skills relevant to claims?
+What if you don’t have any tranferrable skills relevant to claims?

-Writing a cover letter does get tricky when you don’t have position-specific skills; however, it’s still doable.
+Writing a cover letter does get tricky when you don’t have job-specific skills; however, it’s still doable.

 For example, be sure to highlight any experience you have in insurance.